HeddyM/SQL-Project-1/starting_with_data.md

+Starting with data - Heather Lane

+- provide 3-5 new questions you decided could be answered with the data
+- include the answer to each questions and the accompanying queries used to obtain the answer

 Question 1:

 Using the anaytics table (which covers May-August 2017) which days of the week saw the most visitors and the most sales?
 Show day name in result.

 SQL Queries: